Oscillatory Devices for the Treatment of Cystic Fibrosis and Other Respiratory Disorders

-High-frequency chest wall compression devices and intrapulmonary percussive ventilation (IPV) devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis as determined by specific criteria (see Policy Guidelines) (including chest computed tomography [CT] scan) when standard chest physiotherapy has failed OR standard chest physiotherapy is unavailable or not tolerated.
+High-frequency chest wall compression devices and IPV devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis as determined by specific criteria (see Policy Guidelines sections) (including chest computed tomography [CT] scan) when standard chest physical therapy has failed OR standard chest physical therapy is unavailable or not tolerated.
 In considering the chest wall compression and IPV devices, there should be demonstrated need for airway clearance.
 There should also be documented failure of standard treatments, ie, the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite standard treatment (chest physical therapy and, if appropriate, use of an oscillatory PEP device) or valid reasons why standard treatment cannot be performed, such as inability of the caregiver to perform it.

 High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared with conventional chest physical therapy in situations other than those specified here.

 Other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy or their use in other lung diseases, such as chronic obstructive pulmonary disease, are considered investigational.